 In 2013 Chris returned to California, spent a rewarding year as a Tow Boat US captain, and subsequently launched Santa Cruz Marine Services.
 From humble beginnings in a shop trailer, under Chris’ energetic leadership Santa Crew Marine Services has grown into a regional leader in marine customization and repair services.

-Chris met his wife, Liz, in 2017, and he counts convincing her to marry him as one of his greatest accomplishments.
-When Chris is able to escape the shop, he enjoys scuba diving, spear fishing, boating, and spending time with Liz and the other member of his family – his faithful canine companion, Oliver.
+When Chris is able to escape the shop, he enjoys scuba diving, spear fishing, boating, and spending time with his son and the other member of his family – his faithful canine companion, Oliver.